RodrigoFranco91/RodrigoFranco91/README.md

 -->
 # Hi there! 👋

-🧑🇧🇷 My name is Rodrigo Franco de Lima and I'm from Pouso Alegre - MG.
+🇧🇷 My name is Rodrigo Franco de Lima and I'm from Pouso Alegre - MG.

-💻🔍I'm a Web Developer and currently **I'm looking for a new job.**
+💻I'm a Web Developer and currently **I'm looking for a new job.**

-🏫📜 I have a degree in Information Systems and I am doing graduate course at Mobile Development and Cloud Computing.
+📜 I have a degree in Information Systems and I am doing graduate course at Mobile Development and Cloud Computing.